Brightscout/mattermost-plugin-exchange-ews-proxy/README.md

 ## Overview

-The Microsoft Exchange Calendar EWS Proxy is a JAVA-based intermediary service which enables the  [Mattermost Microsoft Exchange Calendar Plugin](https://github.com/Brightscout/mattermost-plugin-exchange-calendar) to communicate with on-premise Microsoft Exchange servers.
+The Microsoft Exchange Calendar EWS Proxy is a JAVA-based intermediary service that enables the [Mattermost Microsoft Exchange Calendar Plugin](https://github.com/Brightscout/mattermost-plugin-exchange-calendar) to communicate with on-premise Microsoft Exchange servers.

 ## Setup